 While you are Medicare eligible, Medicare will pay the entire bill at the nursing home for the first 20 days.
-For the next 80 days, Medicare will pay the entire bill except for $148 per day, (increased each year for inflation).
-You are responsible for the $148 per day.
+During days 21-100, if you are still Medicare eligible, Medicare will pay the entire bill except for $185.50/day.
+You are responsible for the $185.50/day.
 This is called the “Medicare co-pay” but most people have a supplemental health insurance policy that pays this co-pay.

 Watch this video that explains how it works.